bertjiazheng/bertjiazheng/README.md

 ### Hi there! 👋

-I'm Jia Zheng, an engineer and researcher at [Manycore Research Institute](https://github.com/manycore-research/), Manycore Tech Inc.
+I'm Jia Zheng, an engineer and researcher at [Manycore Research](https://github.com/manycore-research/), Manycore Tech Inc.

 **Projects**